-We combat isolation & depression in older people in Kensington & Chelsea & other boroughs via seminars, open meetings, and lunch and tea events.
+We combat isolation & depression in older people in the Royal Borough of Kensington & Chelsea & other boroughs via seminars, open meetings, and lunch and tea events.
 We also provide information & health & wellbeing activities & empowerment of older peoples' views by surveys & open meetings.
 We provide hospital inspections, development of memory & dementia services & schemes to combat social isolation

 Cllr Marie Therese Rossi

 Cllr Rossi is an active member of RBKC Council and had been elected Mayor of the Royal Borough of Kensington and Chelsea in 2017 and served as Mayor for two years.
 She is the Councillor of the Redcliffe Ward in the Royal Borough.
 She had been a great support for the Kensington and Chelsea Over 50s Forum during her time as Mayor and has continued to support us as a Trustee.
 She would like to continue her brilliant support for the Forum in the future.

 Stewart is also the Honorary Treasurer and Trustee of the Friends of Imperial College and had been the Chair of Holland Park.
 He is the founder of the Notting Hill Accountancy firm Katz & Co.
 He has been our Treasurer for five years and has recently filled the role of Chair.
 He supports many charities and has much experience in the charitable sector both as accountant and adviser and is a keen advocate in ensuring that the Borough does what it should across a wide range of activities.

 Stewart has added value to the work of the forum by giving good counselling, and financial control.